arcuri82/testing_security_development_enterprise_systems/doc/intro/exercises/quiz-game/quiz-game-part-09.md

 Note: to avoid copy&paste of the same code, the solution for `part-09` does use the code of `part-08` and `test-utils` as libraries.
+If you use files from `test-utils` (which you can just copy&paste), then make sure to have them under `src/test/java` instead of `src/main/java` (as `test-utils` is imported with `test` scope).

-Furthermore, when you run `mvn verify` on this module, you will not get coverage results, as all the classes are in `part-08`, which is treated as an external library.
+Also notice that, when you run `mvn verify` on this module, you will not get coverage results, as all the classes are in `part-08`, which is treated as an external library.